Deep-Learning-Group-A/DL_Case_Study2/README.md

 ## Results Interpretation

 - **Image Classification and Generation**:
-  - Displays classification predictions and generated images with intuitive visualization.
+  - Displays classification predictions and generated images.
 - **Sentiment Prediction Using Transformers**:
-  - Outputs sentiment predictions with confidence scores for better interpretability.
+  - Outputs sentiment predictions with confidence scores for better understanding.

 ---